DavidMStraub/gramps-webapp-frontend/README.md

 # Gramps Web App: frontend

-This is a javascript frontend for the Gramps web app built on [PWA Starter Kit](https://github.com/Polymer/pwa-starter-kit).
+This is a javascript frontend for the Gramps web app built on [PWA Starter Kit](https://github.com/Polymer/pwa-starter-kit) and [open-wc](https://github.com/open-wc/open-wc).

 For details see the [backend repository](https://github.com/DavidMStraub/gramps-webapp).